code-and-effect/effective_datatables/README.md

 search: false
 search: :string
 search: { as: :string, fuzzy: true }
+search: User.all
-search: { as: :select, collection: User.all, multiple: true }
+search: { as: :select, collection: User.all, multiple: true, include_null: 'All Users' }
+search: { collection: { 'All Books' => Book.all, 'All Shirts' => Shirt.all}, polymorphic: true }

 sort: true|false           # Should this column be orderable. true by default
 sql_column: 'posts.rating' # The sql column to search/sort on.
 Only needed when doing custom selects or tricky joins.